 The second miscellaneous matter to arise from the connection between deportation and sentencing concerns whether the anxiety and stress that some offenders will experience about whether they will get deported at the expiration of their sentence should itself be a mitigating consideration.
-There is some support for the proposition that the burden of potential deportation is itself a mitigating factor in Guden v The Queen where the Court held:
+There is some support for the proposition that the burden of potential deportation is itself a mitigating factor.
+In Guden, the Victorian Court of Appeal held:

 In our view, authority does not require, and there is no sentencing principle which would justify, a conclusion that the prospect of an offender’s deportation is an irrelevant consideration in the sentencing process.
-As a matter of principle, the converse must be true. … As the Crown properly conceded on this appeal, the fact that an offender will serve his/her term of imprisonment in expectation of being deported following release may well mean that the burden of imprisonment will be greater for that person than for someone who faces no such risk. …
+As a matter of principle, the converse must be true. … As the Crown properly conceded on this appeal, the fact that an offender will serve his/her term of imprisonment in expectation of being deported following release may well mean that the burden of imprisonment will be greater for that person than for someone who faces no such risk.

-The reality is that a prison term exposes prisoners to an increased risk of a number of adverse events, including being subjected to violence, experiencing relationship breakdown and reduced employment opportunities.
+The reality is that a prison term exposes prisoners to an increased risk of a number of adverse events, including being subjected to violence, experiencing relationship breakdown, and reduced employment opportunities.
 The possibility of these matters eventuating can all cause offenders to experience anxiety.
-Unease in relation to these matters does not mitigate penalty and hence consistent with current orthodoxy, it should also not mitigate in the context of the risk of deportation.
-Moreover, the same conclusion stems from the principled perspective.
+Unease in relation to these matters does not mitigate penalty, and hence, consistent with current orthodoxy, it should also not mitigate in the context of the risk of deportation.
+Moreover, the same conclusion stems from a principled perspective.
 The concept of anxiety and stress stemming from the uncertainty associated with the possibility of an adverse event occurring is too vague and obscure to factor into sentencing determinations.

 Offenders Who Receive No Discount but Are Deported

-The final miscellaneous matter that arises in relation to deportation and sentencing concerns the situation where offenders do not receive the deportation discount but in fact ultimately are deported.
-Even in jurisdictions which currently allow a discount for the risk of deportation, this can obviously currently occur because at the time of sentence the court underestimated the risk of deportation.
+The final miscellaneous matter that arises in relation to deportation and sentencing concerns the situation where offenders do not receive the deportation discount, but are in fact ultimately deported.
+Even in jurisdictions that currently allow a discount for the risk of deportation, this can currently occur if, at the time of sentence, the court underestimated the risk of deportation.
 When this occurs, the offender will have been dealt with unduly harshly.
-The reform proposal if implemented will reduce the risk of this occurring because the presumptive position is that mitigation should occur if there is a risk of deportation.
-This risk is most manifest when the sentence attracts an automatic visa cancellation but is also existent when the offender is found guilty of an offence which results in him or her failing the character test.
-Thus, the only situations pursuant to this proposal, when offenders will unfairly miss out on the benefits of a sentencing discount on account of the risk of deportation are when at sentencing it is assessed that deportation will not be a hardship (because of the prosperity of the offender’s home country and/or balance of family connections), and it transpires that this assessment is incorrect.
+If implemented, the reform proposal will reduce the risk of this occurring, because the presumptive position is that mitigation should occur if there is a risk of deportation.
+This risk is most manifest when the sentence attracts an automatic visa cancellation, but also exists where the offender is found guilty of an offence which results in them failing the character test.
+Thus, the only situations pursuant to this proposal when offenders will unfairly miss out on the benefits of a sentencing discount on account of the risk of deportation are where, at sentencing, it is assessed that deportation will not be a hardship (because of the prosperity of the offender’s home country and/or balance of family connections), and it transpires that this assessment is incorrect.
 This is not a strong criticism of the proposed reform.
 Rather, it is an illustration of the unavoidable limits of human foresight, which are manifested in many aspects of the law.
-In the sentencing domain, this includes assessments regarding whether the offender’s family will experience exceptional hardship if the offender is incarcerated; whether an offender’s health will deteriorate in prison and whether an offender will recidivate.
-The structure of the reform proposal will considerably reduce the circumstances in which unforeseen events undermine the rectitude of judicial decisions concerning whether a sentencing discount should be accorded on the basis that an offender will risk being deported at the expiration of his or her sentence.
+In the sentencing domain, this includes assessments regarding whether the offender’s family will experience exceptional hardship if the offender is incarcerated, whether an offender’s health will deteriorate in prison, and whether an offender will recidivate.
+The structure of the reform proposal will considerably reduce the circumstances in which unforeseen events undermine the rectitude of judicial decisions concerning whether a sentencing discount should be accorded on the basis that an offender risks deportation at the expiration of their sentence.

 Conclusion